flipstone/orville/SQL-MARSHALLER.md

 ```

 Now let's write the main function, which does the following:
-1. drops the table if it exists.
-Otherwise we'd get an error when running the
-   program multiple times.
-1. creates the table using the table defintion.
-It will match the Haskell
+1. auto migrates using the table defintion.
+It will match the Haskell record at
-   record at the time of execution of the statement.
+   the time of execution of the statement.
+The details of migration are out of
+   scope for this article.
+1. deletes the Foo with ID 0, if it exists.
+Necessary to allow the program to
+   be repeatedly executed, as primary keys can't be duplicated.
 1. inserts an example Foo object with ID 0.
 1. reads it back out using its ID 0.
 If an entity with the given ID doesn't
    exist, we'd get a Nothing here.